DUI and DMV Drivers Licenses

 - Did the Peace Officer have reasonable cause to believe you were driving a motor vehicle, in violation of Vehicle Code Section 23140, 23152, or 23153?

 - Were you driving a motor vehicle when you had 0.08% or more by weight of alcohol in your blood?

-The hearing officer will hear legal objections based upon the evidence presented, to each of the three questions above.
+The DMV hearing officer will allow you to make legal objections based upon the evidence presented, to each of the three questions above.
+There are defenses to a DMV hearing in a DUI case.
 The DMV has to have admissible evidence regarding all three questions above to support suspending your license.
 If they don’t have enough evidence, then you win your hearing, and your driver’s license is unaffected.

 The punishment against your license if you lose: